vanjohnson879/frontline-cloud-doc/content/reference/user/simulations/index.md

 In order for the best results from your simulation you should select the load generators that best represent your user base.

-{{< img src="create-simulation-pools.png" alt="Create simulation - Step 2" >}}
+{{< img src="create-simulation-locations.png" alt="Create simulation - Step 2" >}}

-- **Pools**: defines the pools to be used when initiating the Gatling Enterprise load generators.
+- **Locations**: defines the locations to be used when initiating the Gatling Enterprise load generators.
 - **Weight distribution**: if set to even, every load generator will produce the same load.
-If set to custom, you must set the weight in % for each pool (eg the first pool does 20% of the requests, and the second does 80%).
+If set to custom, you must set the weight in % for each location (e.g. the first location does 20% of the requests, and the second does 80%).
 The sum of the weight must be 100%.
 - **Address**: Choose "Dedicated" if you want to enable [dedicated IPs]({{< ref "../dedicated_ips" >}}) for your load generators.

-You can add several pools with different numbers of load generators to run your simulation.
+You can add several locations with different numbers of load generators to run your simulation.

 After this step, you can save the simulation, or click on *Next* to access optional configurations.